monpeco/CSS.0x-CSS-Basics/module2/module2.md

 #### Module 2: Building CSS rules   2.8 Conclusion and exercises   After Module 2 you should be able to...

 # After Module 2 you should be able to...

+* understand the how HTML and CSS work together to create Web content
+* describe what the different parts of a CSS rule are
+* employ basic selectors and combine them using the comma
+* apply properties that style color, font and spacing

+In module 3, you will then learn:

+* classes, IDs
+* contextual selectors
+* pseudo classes
+*